 You can catch a bus or take a car or ATV, but if you want to walk along the cliffs of Santorini, HIKE!
 Walk through the touristy shops to start.
 Continue and you’ll hike outside the villages of Imerovigli and Firostefani.
 It can get rocky, so wear solid shoes!
 It can also get windy so bring a jacket if you go in early Spring.

-Looking for a hostel in Mykonos?
+Greece Travel Tips: Stay in a hostel!
+Looking for one in Mykonos?
 Try Orpheas!
-It's in the city center, a perfect location.
+It’s in the city center, a perfect location.

 In Santorini and Mykonos, everyone either walks, rents ATVs or rents a car.
 Since I didn’t have my license yet (no judgment people), I chipped in to rent a car with friends.
 However, the ATVs looked way cooler.
 In Mykonos, you can walk and there’s a bus to take you to the famous Paradise Beach for drinks and fun in the sun.